geonetwork/doc/source/user-guide/map/index.rst

 Maps and dataset visualisation
 ==============================

-The map component in |project_name| serves two goals:
+The map component in GeoNetwork serves two goals:

 - The map viewer provides a way for users to interactively assess the relevance of a resource discovered in the catalog.

-- |project_name| can be used as a mapping application to create maps that can be printed or shared with others.
+- GeoNetwork can be used as a mapping application to create maps that can be printed or shared with others.
 The maps itself can even be registered in the catalogue as assets.

 ..
 Note::

-    Instead of using the embedded map viewer, |project_name| offers functionality to use an external map viewer (for example an existing WebGIS framework in your organisation).
+    Instead of using the embedded map viewer, GeoNetwork offers functionality to use an external map viewer (for example an existing WebGIS framework in your organisation).
-    An administrator can configure |project_name| in such a way that it is connected to an external web map application.
+    An administrator can configure GeoNetwork in such a way that it is connected to an external web map application.
 In such a configuration all map interaction is delegated to the external application.
 See :ref:`user-interface-config-mappage`.

 Map viewer